aisichenko/mtbrc/README.md

 # My mountain bike setup

-Santa Cruz 2016 Bronson 2.0 Aluminum, medium frame matte Black-Blue.
-27.5" wheels.
+**Santa Cruz 2016 Bronson 2.0 Aluminum**, medium frame matte Black-Blue. **27.5"** wheels.
 [Link](https://www.santacruzbicycles.com/en-US/bike/bronson/2).
 For Santa Cruz: each frame purchased after May 1, 2015 carries a lifetime warranty, which is effective from the date of sale, and applies to the original owner.
 Additionally, the pivot bearings on every Santa Cruz bicycle carry a lifetime warranty for the original owner of the bike.

 ## Suspension